77YQ77/scBIT/README.md

 **2. _AD diagnosis_**

-The users should first utilize **_scRNA embedding_** to generate the gene subgraph embeddings for snRNA data.
+The users should first utilize codes for **_scRNA embedding_** to generate the gene subgraph embeddings for snRNA data.
+Subsequently, the users can leverage the codes for **_AD diagnosis_**, which learns the feature embeddings from fMRI samples and can adaptively fuse the knowledge from fMRI samples and snRNA data to improve the diagnostic performance of Alzheimer's disease.